Overtraining Syndrome: 8 Warning Signs Every Runner Should Know

 #6: Neglecting Nutrition After Your Run

-One well-known theory from sports science research is that you should maximize your body’s recovery from a hard training session by paying attention to the 30-minute window immediately following it.
+One well-known theory in sports science is that you should maximize your body’s recovery from a hard training session by focusing on the 30-minute window immediately after it.

-Eat a small snack, such as a banana or a peanut butter sandwich, or drink a shake, and you’ll kickstart the body’s recovery and help replace depleted glycogen stores.
+Eat a small snack, such as a banana or peanut butter sandwich, or drink a shake, and you’ll kick-start the body’s recovery and help replenish depleted glycogen stores.
 Ensure your snack has both protein and carbohydrates.

 Related: Is Overtraining Just Undereating?
 Here’s The Compelling New Evidence